-Negative Space Drawing is Perfect for Beginner Middle or High School Artists
+This Negative Space Skeleton Drawing is an Easy Middle or High School Art Project for Beginners

 Teaching beginners how to draw starts with teaching them how to see differently than they always have.
 Learning to see both positive and negative space in art is important for getting ready to draw realistically.
 Our human brains are conditioned to take in only the information we need to survive and thrive.
 Looking at negative spaces is not something most people typically do.
 However, when learning how to draw, getting used to looking at the negative space in addition to the positive space can really help lay the groundwork for understanding how to scale an image and get proper placement of all parts of the drawing.

 When working with beginners it is important to introduce art skills slowly so that they can feel successful and focus on learning and practicing just one thing at a time.
 Introducing too many things at once can lead to a lot of frustration.
 This art lesson begins by having students look at a photo reference of bones and only focus on the negative spaces.
 They are instructed to draw only the shapes and space between the bones.
 It may be challenging at first, so it is helpful to have them do some practice sketches first, then move onto watercolor paper once they are confident.

 When Students Complete their Sketch Have them Double Check their Shapes

 Most students will not think to give their shapes a second look and double-check that they are accurate.
 This is normal.
 Most people new to drawing assume that their first sketch is correct and naturally rush into the details and fun stuff.
 Learning to go back and compare the relationships between both the positive and negative space in art projects after the drawing is down is a learned skill and a habit that will save so much time and frustration later.